The Copy-editing and Proofreading Course

 Learn how to transform problematic writing into grammatically correct, well-structured and engaging content.

-This five-month course will teach you the basic skills of copy-editing and proofreading so that you can make consistent and confident decisions when correcting texts.
+This eight-month course will teach you the basic skills of copy-editing and proofreading so that you can make consistent and confident decisions when correcting texts.

 Note that this course does not teach the rules of grammar.
 Rather, students will complete several written assignments of increasing complexity to gain proficiency in the skills of proofreading and copy-editing.
 Individual feedback will be provided by your tutor upon submission of each assignment.